Winona

 Whether ya choose to spell or pronounce the name Winona in a traditional or unique way, it is a beautiful name with a powerful meaning.

-Remember, the variations of Winona are just as lovely and meaningful as the original name, so don’t be afraid to explore different options until ya find the perfect fit for ya or yar loved one.
+Remember, the variations of Winona are just as lovely & meaningful as the original name, so don’t be afraid to explore different options until ya find the perfect fit for ya or yar loved one.

 Winona in Different Languages